-I still remember the first time I saw Trolls.
+I remember the first time I saw Trolls.
 I took my little sister to the cinema.
 I can still remember how fascinated she looked while watching a screen so full of bright colours.
 Trolls 2: World Tour will be released in a few days, so I took the opportunity to make this tutorial about how to create a Bridget cake topper, a character from the first movie.

-As it turns out, I’m becoming a fan of fondant figurines, so today I’m sharing with you all this tutorial on how to make a Bridget fondant figurine.
+As it turns out, I’m becoming a fan of fondant figurines, so today I’m sharing with you this tutorial on how to make a Bridget fondant figurine.

 - 250gr Renshaw Modelling Paste

 - ProGel Colours: Lime Green, Black, Pink, Brown, Cream